SymbioticEDA/MARLANN/docs/isa.md

 Performing computations:

-- MACC: Load 8 bytes from MADDR+VBP, multiply with coefficients at CADDR+CBP,
-and add the results to the accumulators.
+- MACC: Multiply-Accumulate.
+Load 8 bytes from MADDR+VBP, multiply with coefficients at CADDR+CBP, and add the results to the accumulators.
 (MADDR+VBP must be 2-bytes-aligned.)

-- MMAX: Like MACC, but store the max value in the first accumulator instead of the sum.
-In MAX mode a coefficient of 0x80 (most negative number) is a special symbol for values that should be ignored.
+- MMAX: Mask-Max.
+Like MACC, but store the max value in the first accumulator instead of the sum.
+In MAX mode a coefficient of 0x00 marks values that should be ignored and non-zero coefficients mark values that should be used.
 (The second accumulator performs the same operation as in MACC.)

 - MACCZ/MMAXZ: Like MACC/MMAX, but reset the accumulators to zero before performing the operation.